AIT-Lablink/lablink-examples/docs/installation.rst

 * **Java Development Kit**: for instance the `Oracle Java SE Development Kit 8 <https://www.oracle.com/technetwork/java/javase/downloads/index.html>`_ or the `OpenJDK <https://openjdk.java.net/>`_
 * **MQTT broker**: for instance `Eclipse Mosquitto <https://mosquitto.org/>`_ or `EMQ <http://emqtt.io/>`_

-Configure the following environment variables for Java to work properly:

-* ensure that the ``JAVA_HOME`` environment variable is set and points to your JDK installation
+Then make sure that the ``JAVA_HOME`` environment variable is set and points to your JDK installation.
-* ensure that the ``PATH`` environment variable points to your JDK installation's *bin* directory

 **TIP (Windows)**:
 Add the JDK installation directory to your ``JAVA_HOME`` user environment variable: